 Lastly, if you want the video to start automatically, use the <autoplay> video element.

 To recap, HTML5 video streaming enhances web pages and engages visitors better than text alone.
-In order to retain viewers, broadcasters must optimize HTTP live streaming to ensure quick, smooth and compatible video delivery for viewers.
-Using HTML5 media tags properly ensures that your content is accessible and keeps visitors coming back.
+To retain viewers, broadcasters must optimize HTTP live streaming to ensure quick, smooth, and compatible video delivery for viewers.
+Using HTML5 media tags properly ensures that your content is accessible and keeps visitors returning.

-In this article, we defined HTML5 video streaming and video players.
-We also discussed different ways to stream live video on your website via embedding.
-We also highlighted common pros and cons of each of the methods.
+In this article, we’ve defined HTML5 video streaming and video players.
+We also discussed ways to stream live video on your website via embedding.
+Additionally, we’ve highlighted the pros and cons of each method.